MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 ***Applies to:*** *Microsoft 365 Apps for enterprise, Office 2019, and Office 2016*

+> [!IMPORTANT]
+> Office Telemetry Dashboard is being removed from Microsoft 365 Apps for enterprise, starting with Version 2208 in August 2022.
+For more information, see [Removal of Office Telemetry Dashboard from Microsoft 365 Apps for enterprise](telemetry-dashboard-removal.md).

 The Office Telemetry Dashboard uses an agent to collect several types of inventory, usage, and health data for installations of Office, such as the following: